Chendamangalam: History

 Also here are remains of the Vypeenakotta Seminary built for Syrians in the 16th century by the Portuguese.
 Adjacent to the seminary is an old Syrian Catholic Church built in 1201.
 It is also the site of the first printing press in India.

 Chendamangalam was part of Kanayanur taluk, of the erstwhile Cochin State.
 The panchayat was formed in 1914.
 Bordered by rivers on the north, east and south, it is a meeting place of cultural diversity.
 Jews, Christians, Muslims and several of the distinct Hindu castes lived here harmoniously.
 The presence of immigrant communities like Konkinis (Gowda Saraswatha Brahmins) Moopans (Kudumbis) and the craftsmen categories viz.
 Kallasari (masons), Marassari (carpenters), Moosari (moulders), Kollan (blacksmiths), Thattan (goldsmiths), Chalian (weavers), and Kusavan (potters) to this day reminds of past industrial and business importance.

 The Jewish community migrated to Israel in the 1950s and 1960s.
 Their synagogue is presently maintained by the archaeology department.
 There is also an abandoned Jewish cemetery behind the mosque, about 400 m from the synagogue, which has not been restored yet.

 Mar Sleeva Church was established in 1075.
 The special fortified construction of the old block of the church is believed to have been constructed at the time of Tippu Sultan's invasion of Malabar.

 Paliyam Satyagraha resulted in the temple entry proclamation in Cochin State.
 Mattachanda (Barter Market), an annual fair conducted every year on the eve of Vishu, is reminiscent of past history when people came from near and far to buy their domestic needs such as food ingredients, condiments, cutlery, pottery and furniture in exchange for their agricultural produce or hand made products, even though now all transactions are in cash.

-From 1663 to 1809, Prime Ministers of Cochin, Paliath Achans, resided at Chendamangalam.
+The Paliam kovilakam of the Paliath Achan's, the hereditary Prime ministers and Raja under the Maharaja of Cochin lies here.